CO@Work 2024

 Schedule

 The following is a tentative schedule, please note that some details could still change at this stage.
 On most days, we will have breaks 10:45-11:15, 12:45-14:15, and 15:45-16:15.
-For some talks, abstracts can already be revealed by clicking on the title of the talk.

 Monday, 16.09.2024 Welcome and Introduction